haosulab/ManiSkill/docs/source/user_guide/concepts/observation.md

 ### More Details on Mesh and Actor-Level segmentations

-An "actor" is a fundamental object that represents a physical entity (rigid body) that can be simulated in SAPIEN (the backend of ManiSkill2).
+An "actor" is a fundamental object that represents a physical entity (rigid body) that can be simulated in SAPIEN (the backend of ManiSkill).
 An articulated object is a collection of links interconnected by joints, and each link is also an actor.
 In SAPIEN, `scene.get_all_actors()` will return all the actors that are not links of articulated objects.
 The examples are the ground, the cube in [PickCube](./environments.md#PickCube-v1), and the YCB objects in [PickSingleYCB](./environments.md#picksingleycb-v0). `scene.get_all_articulations()` will return all the articulations.
 The examples are the robots, the cabinets in [OpenCabinetDoor](./environments.md#opencabinetdoor-v1), and the chairs in [PushChair](./environments.md#pushchair-v1).
 Below is an example of how to get actors and articulations in SAPIEN.

 ```python
 import sapien